ayaka14732/ChatGPTAPIFree/README.md

 ## Sponsor me!

-If you find ChatGPT API Free useful, please consider [sponsoring me on GitHub](https://github.com/sponsors/ayaka14732) to support ongoing development and maintenance.
-Your support would help me maintain this project and continue to make AI technology accessible for all.
+If you find ChatGPT API Free useful, please consider [sponsoring the author](https://github.com/sponsors/ayaka14732) on GitHub to support ongoing development and maintenance.
+Your support would help her maintain this project and continue to make AI technology accessible for all.
 Thank you for your support!